MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-5-General-HUD-Program-Requirements-Waivers/subpart-F-Section-8-Public-Housing-Other-HUD-Assisted-Housing-Serving-Persons-Disabilities-Family-Income-Family-Payment-Occupancy-Requirements-Section-8-ProjectBased-Assistance/subjectgroup-ECFR76c4c145ebf8cc2-Family-Payment/section-5.630.md

 ##### § 5.630 Minimum rent. #####

-Link to an amendment published at 89 FR 38290, May 7, 2024.

 (a) *Minimum rent.* (1) The PHA must charge a family no less than a minimum monthly rent established by the responsible entity, except as described in paragraph (b) of this section.

-(2) For the public housing program and the section 8 moderate rehabilitation, and certificate or voucher programs, the PHA may establish a minimum rent of up to $50.
+(2) For the public housing program and the section 8 moderate rehabilitation or voucher programs, the PHA may establish a minimum rent of up to $50.

 (3) For other section 8 programs, the minimum rent is $25.